FRCDashboard/FRCDashboard/README.md

 * Completely legal for competition as it doesn't replace existing DriverStation functionality
 * Touchscreen web browser interface provides richer control interface for secondary robot operator
-* Lots of code commenting to help add your robot's functions
+* Lots of code commenting to help you easily understand code and add your robot's functions
-* Tuning section to directly manipulate values
 * Inbuilt camera streaming system

 Technologies used: